 SLADE.
 The tiny beach at the bottom of the Slade was a bygone favourite, now mainly forgotten, but deserves to be included for its location at the edge of Lower Town, Fishguard - in Welsh 'Y Cwm' - surely one of the most beautiful harbours in Wales.
 Parking and toilets at Lower Town.

-Our 2008 Guide to Fishguard, Goodwick and District is now available.
-Printed in full-colour the 48 page Guide will help holidaymakers and day visitors to get the most out of their visit to the area.
+Our 2008 Guide to Fishguard, Goodwick and District is under preparation.
+Printed in full colour the Guide will set out to provide holidaymakers and day visitors with the information they need to enhance and enjoy their visit whilst encouraging them to use local businesses.